 Demuths Cookery School

-If you like the idea of getting stuck in and learning how to cook your own delicious veggie dinner, head to Demuths Cookery School.
-Run by professional chef Rachel Demuth, a pioneer of vegetarian and vegan cooking, Demuths aims to show that vegetarian food can be colourful, creative and tasty.
+If you like the idea of getting stuck in and learning how to cook your own delicious veggie dinner, head to Demuths Cookery School, who aim to show that vegetarian food can be colourful, creative and tasty.

 Yak Yeti Yak